Tommy Pham Player Props: Diamondbacks vs. Twins

 - The Twins pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.86 team ERA that ranks seventh across all league pitching staffs.
+- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.83).

-- Twins pitchers combine to rank 15th in baseball in home runs surrendered (128 total, 1.2 per game).
+- Twins pitchers combine to rank 15th in baseball in home runs allowed (129 total, 1.2 per game).

+- Keuchel will make his first start of the season for the Twins.

+- The 35-year-old southpaw last appeared Friday, Sept.
+2 against the Boston Red Sox, when he started and went 4 2/3 innings.

 © 2023 Data Skrive.
 All rights reserved.